 The CIW is an official consultation forum in which all entities with an essential role in water policy are represented.

-At the level of the Flemish Region, the CIW takes care of the preparation of planning, monitoring and followup of the integrated water policy.
-Its tasks include guarding the uniform approach to basin management, preparing the guidelines for the water check, disseminating knowledge and implementing the decisions of the Flemish Government in the area of integrated water policy.
+At the level of the Flemish Region, the CIW takes care of -the preparation of- planning, monitoring and follow-up of the integrated water policy.
+Its tasks include guarding the uniform approach to basin management, preparing the water policy note and the river basin management plans, preparing the guidelines for the water check, disseminating knowledge and implementing the decisions of the Flemish Government in the area of integrated water policy.